marcocusano/minecraft-roleplay/README.md

 ### **WARNING!!!
 THE CURRENT GUIDE IS ACTUALLY JUST A WORKING PROGRESS DOCUMENTATION AND I SHARED TECHNICAL INFORMATIONS ONLY, SUCH AS [DATABASE STRUCTURE](https://github.com/marcocusano/minecraft-roleplay/wiki/Database-Structure).
 THE MINECRAFT PLUGIN ([Roleplay Engine](https://github.com/marcocusano/minecraft-roleplay/wiki/Roleplay-Engine)) AND THE VUE.JS WEB APPLICATION ([Roleplay Management System](https://github.com/marcocusano/minecraft-roleplay/wiki/Roleplay-Management-System)) ARE STILL UNDER DEVELOPMENT AS DESCRIBED BY THE FOLLOWING PHASES:**
-- **Phase 1 (Current)** - [Pilot](https://github.com/marcocusano/pilot) and [Vue-Pilot](https://github.com/marcocusano/vue-pilot): A Slim PHP Framework and a Vue.js library to manage the Web Application;
+- **Phase 1 (Current)** - Web Engine: REST Api System based on Laravel & Sanctum;
 - **Phase 2** - Layout: All web applications static pages, with static example datas;
 - **Phase 3** - GodMode: A working web application with a god powers!
 (No login / No permissions);
 - **Phase 4** - Web Release: The first working release of the web application;
 - **Phase 5** - Goto Minecraft: An alpha version of the Minecraft plugin;

-**YOU MAY CLONE THIS REPO WHEN THIS MESSAGE WILL BE REMOVED AND WHEN YOU SEE A VERSION ON TOP OF THIS README FILE!**
+**YOU MAY CLONE THIS REPO WHEN THIS MESSAGE WILL BE REMOVED AND WHEN YOU SEE A VERSION ON TOP OF ME!**

 **IN THE MEANWHILE, HERE IS A PREVIEW SCREEN OF THE VUE.JS LOG-IN SCREEN!
 IT WILL CHANGE DURING THE DEVELOPMENT, SO STAY TUNED!!!**
 ![Minecraft Roleplay Management System](https://github.com/marcocusano/minecraft-roleplay/blob/main/assets/screen-login.png)